 - Generally placed in 3–4 foot depths at slight angles to the water surface.

-- Must be done during drawdowns or before pond is filled.
+- Must be done during drawdowns or before the pond is filled.

 - Uses 8-foot long by 6-inch wide posts driven down 3–3.5 feet with 25 posts to a cluster and clusters spaced 6–8 feet apart.